-- · Records management system
+- Records management system

-- Security / access control system
+- Computer Equipment

 - Furniture

 - (v) Infrastructure plans; and N/A

 - (vi) Dividend policies N/A

 i) Materiality and significance framework

 The NCC, as a public entity listed in Schedule 3A, must annually submit a proposed strategic plan for by the dti.
 Such a plan must be submitted as agreed to between the dti and the public entity.
 The strategic plan must - include the materiality/significant framework, referred to in Treasury Regulation 28.3.1